mirceta/birocloud/questions.md

 - How to run an instance of a db in docker:

 docker run -d --name postgres-customers -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=customer -p 5432:5432 postgres:latest

+- Is it possible that jndi won't find a name just because it's lowercase? usersDS vs UsersDS?